-The PUADD maintains an inventory of existing truck parking resources for KYTC.
+The PADD maintains an inventory of existing truck parking resources for KYTC.
 This data allows the KYTC to apply for FHWA Truck Parking Grant Funds.
 These grant applications require information about available truck parking spaces and demand for said parking spaces.

-Commercial truck drivers are required to follow FMCSA regulations for Hours of Service (HOS).
-These regulations detail when drivers must stop their trucks for a period of rest.
+Once a driver reaches eleven (11) Hours of Service (HOS) they must stop their truck for a ten hour period of rest.
 If a driver cannot find a place to park, they end up driving over the HOS to get to the next parking area and risk fines if caught.
 This causes drivers to become very creative in where they park to get the mandatory rest.
 It can also create a safety issue for tired drivers.